hydroflux/hydroflux/README.md

 ### I'm a full-stack developer originally from Indiana who has made my way out to Denver, Colorado.
 Working in the oil & gas industry for the first part of my career, I recently turned my part-time interest in programming into a full-time endeavor.
 After completing a certificate in software engineering, I am working to build areas of interest into a full scale portfolio.

 ### Ruby on Rails & JavaScript React.js are at the center of my skillset at the moment, with my prior experience involving 4 years teaching myself Python and a variety of smaller experiences working with other languages.
 I am eagerly working Django into my portfolio, and do my best work when using Selenium driven by Python.

-When I'm not programming or tinkering with other projects, I love going to concerts & playing tabletop games with my friends!
+When I'm not programming or tinkering with other projects, I love going to concerts, traveling, & playing tabletop games with my friends!

 ***